martinezpenya/ED-CFGS-2122/UD01/UD01_EN.md

 ### Characteristics of structured programming

 Structured programming was developed by the Dutch Edsger W. Dijkstra and is based on the so-called structure theorem.
-For this, it uses only three structures: sequence, selection and iteration, being unnecessary the use of the unconditional transfer instruction or instructions (GOTO, EXIT FUNCTION, EXIT SUB or multiple RETURN).
+For this, it uses only three structures: sequence, selection and iteration, being unnecessary the use of the unconditional transfer instruction or instructions (`GOTO`, `EXIT FUNCTION`, `EXIT SUB` or multiple `RETURN`).

 Thus, the characteristics of structured programming are clarity, the structure theorem, and top-down design.